Entry #286

 a loudly snoring, sandwich snatching and couch hogging Hound (moi?) during her work

-day tries to have a better attitude but I don’t make that especially easy for
+better attitude but I don’t make that especially easy for

 her (Hounds in general decline to make things easy for their humans if they can